pigri/mitzu/CONTRIBUTION.md

 # Running Locally

-You can run Mitzu locally in 3 ways:
+You can run Mitzu locally as a standalone-webapp

-- Standalone webapp
-- Low-code notebook commands
-- Embedded notebook app

 To run any of these first you need to have a running `data warehouse or data lake` and a `Mitzu Project`.
 We have already created the `test data lake` with these two steps: